-Travellers visiting regions with a risk typhoid, especially those exposed to places with poor sanitation should speak to a health care professional about vaccination.
+Travellers visiting regions with a risk of typhoid, especially those exposed to places with poor sanitation, should speak to a health care professional about vaccination.

-There is currently a risk of chikungunya in this country.
+There is a risk of chikungunya in this country.
+The risk may vary between regions of a country.
 Chikungunya is a virus spread through the bite of an infected mosquito.
 Chikungunya can cause a viral disease that typically causes fever and pain in the joints.
 In some cases, the joint pain can be severe and last for months or years.

 Protect yourself from mosquito bites at all times.
 There is no vaccine available for chikungunya.

-- In this country, dengue fever is a risk to travellers year-round.
+- In this country, dengue is a risk to travellers.
 It is a viral disease spread to humans by mosquito bites.

-- Dengue fever can cause severe flu-like symptoms.
-In some cases, it can lead to dengue haemorrhagic fever, which can be fatal.
+- Dengue can cause flu-like symptoms.
+In some cases, it can lead to severe dengue, which can be fatal.

 - Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

 - Protect yourself from mosquito bites.
-There is no vaccine or medication that protects against dengue fever.
+There is no vaccine or medication that protects against dengue.

-Zika virus infection is a risk in this country.
-Recent or ongoing cases of Zika virus have been reported in this country.
+Zika virus is a risk in this country.

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Some infections found in Central America and Mexico, like rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

 Tuberculosis is an infection caused by bacteria and usually affects the lungs.